Therapeutics

 Activities

 • PRISM-TB for Kids: Children with drug-resistant TB are often treated with long, toxic, non-palatable, non-child-friendly regimens despite generally having pauci-bacillary disease that is quite treatment responsive.
-PRISM-TB for Kids will investigate the safety, tolerability and treatment outcomes of an all-oral, once-daily regimen of bedaquiline, delamanid, levofloxacin, and linezolid in two treatment durations, four months for children with non-severe disease and six months for children with more extensive disease.
+PRISM-TB for Kids is investigating the safety, tolerability and treatment outcomes of an all-oral, once-daily regimen of bedaquiline, delamanid, levofloxacin, and linezolid in two treatment durations, four months for children with non-severe disease and six months for children with more extensive disease.
+Learn more in the PRISM-TB for Kids study overview.

 Partners & Collaborations